 Existing overhead ground wire that protects substation equipment from lightning strikes is present in the first 0.5 mile out from the Shelton and Fairmount substations.
 The Shelton-Fairmount No. 1 transmission line would have two optical ground wires installed.
-The optical ground wire is a dual functioning cable, designed to replace traditional overhead ground wires on overhead transmission lines with the added benefit of containing optical fibers which can be used for telecommunications purposes (see Appendix D, Figure D-5).
+The optical ground wire is a dual functioning cable, designed to replace traditional overhead ground wires on overhead transmission lines with the added benefit of containing optical fibers which can be used for telecommunications purposes (see Appendix D, Figure D-4).
 Counterpoise was originally installed at structures within 0.5 mile of the Shelton and Fairmount substations.
 This existing counterpoise would be replaced, and the new counterpoise installation would be expanded to all new transmission line structures in the Project.
-New counterpoise would be buried between the poles and connected to ground wires installed up to 100-feet ahead and back of a structure with 30-inch-long ground rods connected to the ends of each ground wire.
+New counterpoise would be buried between the poles and connected to grounding rods (see Appendix D, Figure D-4).
+The disturbance area for counterpoise installation requires buried ground wires installed up to 100-feet ahead and back of a structure with 30-inch-long ground rods connected to the ends of each ground wire.